catseye/The-Platform/USAGE.markdown

 The Platform is distributed as a disk image.
 There are two general ways to use this disk image: either

-*   run a PC emulator such as QEMU and tell it to boot from this image, or
+*   run a PC emulator such as QEMU and make it boot from this image, or
 *   write it to a real disk drive (or USB stick) and boot from that device.

 (It is not possible to burn this sort of disk image onto a CD-ROM or DVD-ROM.)

-When running, The Platform does *not* have access to your hard drive (outside of its own disk image file) and does *not* have access to your network.
+When running, The Platform does *not* have access to your hard drive (outside of its own disk image) and does *not* have access to your network.
 This is intentional; it means that you can muck around however you like inside The Platform and it should not affect (or be affected by) anything outside it.